ibexa/documentation-user/docs/content_management/content_organization/manage_locations_urls.md

 - Language - the language of the Content item that the alias redirects to.
 - Redirect to alias destination - when toggled on, the alias will redirect to the Content item's actual URL.
-- Place at the site root - when toggled, the alias will be created in the root of the site.
+- Place at the website root - when toggled, the alias will be created in the root of the website.
 If this is toggled off, the alias will be relative to the parent of the Content item.
 - SiteAccess - when selected, the prefix of the respective SiteAccess is added to the alias path.